Amaha / / / What Is Learned Helplessness? How To Get Out Of Learned Helplessness

 When you find yourself in a difficult situation, focus on what you can change in your environment.
 How can you increase the likelihood of good events?
 How can you reduce the chances of a bad outcome taking place?
 Change what you can in your surroundings to feel better.

 For instance, when therapists are treating individuals who are victims of abuse, they often focus on helping the victim find a safe space within their homes where they can be by themselves and feel better.
-Taking a less extreme example, if you feel helpless as the result of being stuck in a job, you can either switch jobs (changing the environment in which you work) or modify certain aspects of your current job to feel more satisfied with it.
+Taking a less extreme example, if you feel helpless as a result of being stuck in a job, you can either switch jobs (changing the environment in which you work) or modify certain aspects of your current job to feel more satisfied with it.

 Your feelings in a situation are almost always the result of the way you think about it.
 Having unhelpful thoughts about a difficult situation can make you experience negative emotions.
 The good news is that thoughts can be changed - they aren’t facts.
 By changing the way we think, we can end up changing the way we feel.